Argentina army says its website hacked with images supporting Islamic State

-BUENOS AIRES Argentina's army said on Monday that its website was hacked and images purported to be of members of the Islamic State militant group were posted on it.
+BUENOS AIRES (Reuters) - Argentina's army said on Monday that its website was hacked and images purported to be of members of the Islamic State militant group were posted on it.

 "This is a threat.
 ISIS is in Argentina and you will hear from us soon," said the page, which was seen by Reuters.
 Pictures of people dressed in black were posted on the site for about 20 minutes before the army took it down.